-After more than a week in the mountains of Bolivia, I’m headed home — back to Richmond, Va., and my life of comparative ease and comfort.
+After more than a week in the mountains of Bolivia, I’m headed home — back to Richmond, Virginia, and my life of comparative ease and comfort.
 As the ground falls away beneath the plane, I’m staring out the window, trying to compose coherent thoughts, but they are lost amid a thousand mental images of the people and scenes I’ve experienced in the last few days.

 Our tour guide: An architect rises from poverty